 - and More

-Your eighth grade homeschooler can enjoy a gentle but intentional Career Exploration process and/or a more “official” Career Exploration Workbook (and the Career Exploration Freebies).
+Your eighth grade homeschooler can enjoy a gentle but intentional Career Exploration process and/or a more “official” Career Exploration Workbook (and the Career Exploration Freebies like Career Exploration in the Bible).
 There’s not ONE right way to homeschool!

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.

 Click the image above to periodically receive real homeschool value in your inbox.